A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

-A notable feature, seen prominently in both the double-stranded DNA snapshot and the hen-egg lysozyme, but not generally in small molecules, is the presence of distinct negative curvature pockets on the DB.
-ASC calculations via our model are derived on a spherical DB (Figure \ref{fig:derivationSetup}), having positive curvature throughout.
-Negative curvature regions, such as the main groove in Figure \ref{fig:2x2_GEM_MEAD_Comparison_DNA_poly} and the binding cleft in Figure \ref{fig:2x2_GEM_MEAD_Comparison_2LZT}, do not occur on a sphere; our model does not take into account regions of such characteristic.
+\paragraph{Structural Considerations} A notable feature, seen prominently in both the double-stranded DNA snapshot and the hen-egg lysozyme, but not generally in small molecules, is the presence of distinct, and fairly deep, negative curvature pockets on the DB.
+Our analytical ASC model is derived from an exact solution of the Poisson problem on a spherical DB (Figure \ref{sfig:one_charge_description}), having positive curvature throughout.
+Negative curvature regions, such as the main groove in Figure \ref{fig:2x2_GEM_MEAD_Comparison_DNA_poly} and the binding cleft in Figure \ref{fig:2x2_GEM_MEAD_Comparison_2LZT}, do not occur on a sphere; this is where our model is not expected to perform well.
 A resulting loss in performance had been noted previously \cite{gordonAnalyticalApproachComputingJCP2008} for the approximate electrostatic potential (equation \ref{eq:fenley_potential}).
+It is therefore surprising that a qualitative agreement with the NPB reference is still seen, even in these regions.
+More shallow negative curvature regions are also present in the small molecules, Figure \ref{fig:2x3_GEM_MEAD_Comparison_SM}, but apparently these do not present a significant challenge to the new model.

 Confounding this effect, deep negative curvature regions on the DB can restrict water molecule conformational freedom, making nearby solvent behave less similar to that of the bulk \cite{liWaterBiomolecularBindingPCCP2007,debeerRoleWaterMoleculesCTiMC2010}.
 It has been shown that regions of this type can significantly modify interactions between small molecule inhibitors and their target proteins \cite{spyrakisRolesWaterProteinJMC2017}, prompting investigations related to their identification \cite{hamelbergStandardFreeEnergyJACS2004, petrekCAVERNewToolBB2006}.
 In our context, this change in the behavior of water bulk has negative implications on the performance of our model, but the same is true for the NPB reference, which is also based on the continuum solvent.
-Because both of these models are expected to deviate from from the correct physical behavior within these regions of negative curvature, we argue that a qualitative agreement with the NPB reference may be acceptable here, in place of a strong quantitative agreement.
+Because both of these models are expected to deviate from the correct physical behavior within these regions of negative curvature, we argue that a qualitative agreement with the NPB reference may be acceptable here, in place of a strong quantitative agreement.